ARTHUR LEWBEL HOME PAGE

 PRESENTATIONS, COURSES, and COLLECTIONS

-Survey article (heavily revised 2017): “The Identification Zoo – Meanings of Identification in Econometrics” is here: identification-zoo-11.pdf Parts 1 and 2 of slides for an associated mini-course are here: ident-zoo-SL-Part1.pdf and ident-zoo-SL-Part2.pdf
+Survey article, forthcoming in the Journal of Economic Literature, Dec 2019: “The Identification Zoo – Meanings of Identification in Econometrics” is here: identification-zoo-final.pdf .
+Parts 1, 2 and 3 of slides for an associated mini-course are here: ident-zoo-SL-Part1.pdf ident-zoo-SL-Part2.pdf and ident-zoo-SL-Part3.pdf

 This folder contains papers, Stata, and Gauss code on Special Regressor and simple binary choice estimation methods, including introductory and survey material: special-regressor-papers-and-code.zip This includes the Stata module SSPECIALREG.